tejuscs/ADBD-Labs/adb-oem/adb-deploy-oem.md

 You may now **proceed to the next lab**.

 ## Acknowledgements
 *Congratulations!
-You have successfully established connection to Autonomous Transaction Processing Dedicated Database from OEM .*
+You have successfully established connection to Autonomous AI Transaction Processing Dedicated Database from OEM .*

 - **Authors** - Navya M S & Padma Priya Natarajan
 - **Last Updated By/Date** - Kris Bhanushali, March 2022